jesusandres31/jesusandres31/README.md

 ## Hello 👋

 My name is Jesus, I'm from Argentina.
-I'm a full stack web developer focused on DevOps, Information Systems Graduate and Master of IT student.
+I'm a Full Stack Web Developer and DevOps enthusiast, Information Systems Graduate and Master of IT student.

 ## Hard Skills:
 - TypeScript, Node, Express, React and Redux.